seetharengaraman/SpringBoard/Capstone - Save Soil Implementation Support/readme.md

 that, unless we rapidly change how we manage our soils, 90% of it could become degraded by 2050 and result in a global food crisis.
-To avert this impending crisis and restore soil health, the Save Soil movement, initiated by Sadhguru,Â aims to increase organic content in soil to a minimum of 3-6% through policy changes across all nations.
+To avert this impending crisis and restore soil health, the Save Soil movement, initiated by Sadhguru,aims to increase organic content in soil to a minimum of 3-6% through policy changes across all nations.
 We are at the cusp of restoring soil health in the next 15-20 years if we take the right action now.Â  Major amount of soil can be restored by ensuring